 The Main Yubico Family

 The picture above shows the main security keys that are currently available form Yubico.
-The blue device on the left is the Yubico Security Key, and the four devices on the right are the Yubikey 5 Series keys in different form factors.
+The blue device on the left is the Yubico Security Key (of which there are now two versions: with NFC and without NFC), and the four devices on the right are the Yubikey 5 Series keys in different form factors.
 They all look fairly similar, but in some cases they have very different features, so I will do my best to point you in the right direction.

 What’s the difference?